MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/mobile-offline-capabilities.md

 - **Qualify a lead**: When a lead created in mobile offline is qualified and when the user goes online, the business process stage will still show the  qualify stage.
 The user will have to manually click **Next stage** to move to the next stage.

-- **Grids**: Column filtering is disabled when an offline profile is set up, even when there is network connectivity.
+- **Grids**: Column filtering is disabled when an offline profile is set up even when there is network connectivity.
 The grid works with the local database and does not support custom filters.

 - **Views** are not supported for the following tables in offline mode: